 The 12 Best Cash Back Credit Cards in Canada

-BMO Cashback World Elite Mastercard Credit Card: Best overall cash back card
+BMO Cashback World Elite Mastercard Credit Card: Best Overall

 As a benefit, cardholders benefit from BMO World EliteTravel Insurance coverage.
 This includes collision damage waiver benefits on rental cars, unexpected return home benefits, 8 days emergency medical benefits up to $2 million.
 With this card, you save up to 25% off rentals at participating National Car Rental and Alamo Rent A Car locations.
 You also have access to roadside assistance including battery boosts, flat-tire change, lockout service and towing.